 In January 2021, our Compensation Committee reviewed and determined the 2021 base salaries for each of the NEOs as set forth in the table below, taking into account the factors relevant for setting salaries as described above.
 More specifically, with respect to approving the salary increase for Dr. Dube set forth in the table below, the Compensation Committee took into account both Dr. Dube's strong performance during 2020, which in addition to the corporate performance outcomes outlined above, also included the following highlights: effectively leading the Company through the ongoing COVID-19 pandemic, with a focus on the productivity, safety and well-being of the employees while maintaining the organization's high performance mindset, patient and diversity focus and commitment to delivering quality data in order to best position the Company for success, as well as market data.
 The historical market data had placed Dr. Dube's total cash compensation at approximately the 25th percentile of the peer group upon his appointment in early 2019 as a first time CEO, and despite a 6% increase for 2020, Dr. Dube's salary had remained at approximately the 25th percentile compared to peer companies during 2020.
-In recognition of the strong leadership and performance Dr. Dube had demonstrated over the prior two years since his appointment as CEO, the Compensation Committee determined that it was warranted to move Dr. Dube's total cash compensation in 2021 to closer to the 50th percentile of peer company CEOs and accordingly approved the 2021 base salary described below.
+In recognition of the strong leadership and performance Dr. Dube's total cash compensation in 2021 to closer to the 50th percentile of peer company CEOs and accordingly approved the 2021 base salary described below.